 Palitoy was the UK license holder for Star Wars toys throughout the late 1970s and early 80s.
 Based in Coalville, Leicestershire, the factory was responsible for some truly iconic Star Wars toys and packaging, as well as numerous promotions and advertisements.

-TVTA is proud to present a non-exhaustive collection of UK Star Wars advertising from 1977 to 1984 – including many Palitoy adverts as well as some of the other UK companies that sold Star Wars merchandise ranging from kites to snacks to stationery to comics.
+TVTA is proud to present a non-exhaustive collection of UK Star Wars advertising from 1978 to 1984 – including many Palitoy adverts as well as some of the other UK companies that sold Star Wars merchandise ranging from kites to snacks to stationery to comics.

-Many of these adverts can be found in UK publications such as Battle, Tiger, Victor, Look-In, Star Wars Weekly, The Mighty World of Marvel, Return of the Jedi, Empire Strikes Back and various other weekly titles.
-The adverts can be found on glossy print endpapers and back pages as well as on the cheaper newsprint found inside the publications.
+Many of these adverts can be found in UK publications such as Battle, Tiger, Victor, Eagle, Look-In, Star Wars Weekly, The Mighty World of Marvel, Return of the Jedi, Empire Strikes Back and various other weekly titles.
+The adverts can be found on glossy print endpapers and back pages, as well as on cheaper newsprint found inside the publications.
 It was common for many UK publications in the late 70s/early 80s to use the cheaper newsprint for the covers as well as the inside content.
 All adverts featured in this article are taken from my own collection.

+1978.
 KP Outer Spacers

-This 1977 advert is for a Fighter Kite offer from special packs of KP Outer Spacers crisps.
+This 1978 advert is for a Fighter Kite offer from special packs of KP Outer Spacers crisps.

-Star Wars Weekly advert 1978
+1978.
+Star Wars Weekly advert

 Advert for the upcoming UK publication of Star Wars Weekly featuring a FREE cut-out model X-Wing Fighter.
 Issue 2 would feature a cut-out Tie Fighter.

-Star Wars Weekly comic Palitoy 1st 12 offer!
+1978.
+Star Wars Weekly comic Palitoy First 12 offer!

-Star Wars Weekly Letraset offer!
+1978.
+Star Wars Weekly Letraset offer

 Another 1978 Star Wars Weekly offer, this time a chance to win one of 50 Star Wars letrasets.

+1978.
 Star Wars Helix School Products

-Star Wars Force Beam 1978
+1978.
+Star Wars Force Beam

 This colourful 1978 advert from Loydale Limited shows the Force Beam toy light saber that was available to buy in red and green colours.

+1978.
 UK Official Star Wars Fan Club advert

+1978.
 C-3PO gives a FREE plug for the new Close Encounters film!

-1978 Valance the Droid Hunter!
+1978.
+Valance the Droid Hunter!